Deciding which primary schools to apply for

 4. Visit the school

 Most primary schools hold open evenings or days for parents.
 These give you a good opportunity to ask questions.
-You will need to contact the schools directly to find out when they are holding open events or often you can find details on the schools' individual websites - there are links to the websites in the schools directory.
+You will need to contact the schools directly to find out when they are holding open events or often you can find details on the schools' individual websites.

 5. Understand the different types of schools